Memphis Wage and Hour Attorneys

 If your employer fails to appropriately compensate you for the hours you have worked, it could be because your employer is unaware of these laws or is purposely underpaying you to cut costs.
 In either instance, your employer is acting unlawfully and can face severe consequences for violating wage and hour laws.

 All employees, regardless of job title, are entitled to certain wages by law – the money is yours.
 When an employer does not pay you this money, it is known as wage theft.
 A wage and hour lawyer who has experience with cases in Memphis could be an advocate for you.
-The Employment and Consumer Law Group has represented many workers in Memphis, Tennessee to recover the wages they are owed by their employers.
+The Employment and Commerce Law Group has represented many workers in Memphis, Tennessee to recover the wages they are owed by their employers.

 Coverage under the Fair Labor Standards Act